rnc-lbl/auau200GeVRun14/StRoot/StPicoMixedEventMaker/README.md

 # Replace address below with your own fork if you have one
 git clone https://github.com/rnc-lbl/auau200GeVRun14.git

-# Now you need to get StPicoDstMaker
-# If compiling at PDSF you need to get a klog token as below.
-# - You don't need this step at RCF -
-# You will need to enter your RCF password.
-klog -principal YOURRCFUSERNAME

 # For pico production II
 # Clone picoDst maker from git repository
 # Replace address below with your own fork if you have one